 Joint Labor Management Committee

 There shall be a Joint Labor Management Committee that will use the Interest-Based problem-solving process trained by a Montana Board of Personnel agent.
 These meetings will be scheduled quarterly, with an option to cancel such meetings by mutual agreement.
 If facilitation is needed, then the request will be made to the Montana Board of Personnel Appeals.
 Recommendations will be made by consensus.
-If the parties are unable to reach consensus, then the issue shall exit the Committee and each party will have the same rights and or obligations related to the issue that each had prior to the issue being submitted to the Committee.
+If the parties are unable to reach consensus, then the issue shall exit the Committee and each party will have the same rights and obligations related to the issue that each had prior to the issue being submitted to the Committee.

 Promotion Committee